sureshgadupu/PDFUtilities-Java/README.md

 By adhering to the principles and structure outlined in this Rules Template, development teams can leverage AI coding assistants more effectively, ensuring consistency, quality, and maintainability across their projects.

 ## To-Do:
-- [ ] 1: add roo code rules format
+- [ ] 1: add roo code rules format.
+Mode specific rules.
 - [ ] 2: example content of each file
 - [ ] 3: FAQs